 Kat Sydenham-Young, BSc, Dip Couns, MBACP

-My name is Kat and I am a qualified and experienced person-centred counsellor who provides 1:1 talking therapy for adults and young people over the age of 12.
-I aim to offer a confidential and safe space for clients to discuss their day to day problems or issues from their past, including childhood trauma.
+I'm Kat - a qualified and experienced person-centred counsellor who provides 1:1 talking therapy for adults and young people over the age of 12.
+I offer a safe, confidential and non-judgemental space for clients to discuss their day to day problems or issues from their past, including childhood trauma.

 There is no set timescale or limit to sessions.
 Some clients may find that only a very small number is enough, some may feel they need longer.
 My approach is to work at the pace you feel comfortable with.
 There is no expectation on if or when you want to cover certain issues, this is your choice and I respect the reasons for you holding back if you feel you need to.